Qaisnezami/Qaisnezami/README.md

 ### 🏆 Notable Projects

-- **Ethel Care Application**: A solution to assist elderly people by connecting them with family and GPs via smart devices
+- **Ethel Care Application**: A solution to assist elderly people by connecting them with family and GPs via smart devices for checking vitals and staying in touch.

+- **KlassMeet**: An online platform for students and teachers to collaborate and learn together via virtual classrooms, offering real-time communication and learning resources.

+- **Afghan Academy Website**: The official website for Afghan Academy, offering a range of courses and educational content to empower students with modern development skills.

+- **OMNI AI Mobile Application**: An AI-driven app that allows patients to book GP appointments easily through mobile devices, integrating scheduling and notifications.

+- **Care Coordinator Mobile Application**: A mobile app designed to help families coordinate care for their elderly parents, improving communication and task management for family members.

+- **Pharmacy Management System**: A comprehensive system built to streamline the management of pharmacies, including inventory, sales tracking, and customer management.

-- **Laravel Admin Panels Course**: Teaching how to build a School MIS and Ticket System using **FilamentPHP**
+- **Laravel Admin Panels Course**: A course where I teach how to build a **School Management Information System (MIS)** and a **Ticket System** using **FilamentPHP**.

-- **Laravel-React.js Course**: Providing in-depth knowledge of Laravel and React.js for Persian-speaking developers
+- **Laravel-React.js Course**: In-depth educational content for Persian-speaking developers focused on the integration of **Laravel** and **React.js**.

 ### 💼 Connect with Me